Cosmic Environment as the Primary Driver of Dwarf Satellite Statistics: Method

 \section{Method}

-\subsection{Millennium-II Simulation}
+\subsection{Millennium-II simulation}

-To study the effect of environment on dwarf satellite galaxies, the sample of host halos and their satellite populations is selected from the semi-analytic model of galaxy formation developed by \cite{guo2011dwarf}, applied to the Millennium-II simulation (MS-II; \cite{boylan2009resolving}).
+To study the effect of environment on dwarf satellite galaxies, the sample of host halos and their satellite populations is selected from the semi-analytic model of galaxy formation developed by \cite{guo2011dwarf}, applied to the MS-II simulation ( \cite{boylan2009resolving}).

+In the G11 SAM model, baryonic matter is assigned to dark matter halos according to the cosmological baryon fraction derived from the first--year WMAP results (\cite{spergel2003first}).
+The effective baryon fraction that collapses into halos depends on the halo mass and the redshift and is described using the fitting function proposed by \cite{Gnedin2000Reionization}, with the redshift-dependent characteristic halo mass taken from \cite{Okamoto2008Massloss}.
+This prescription accounts for the suppression of baryon accretion in low-mass halos caused by photoheating from the ultraviolet background after reionization (\cite{Doroshkevich1967Origin,Efstathiou1992Photoionization}).